 About Central New Mexico Community College

-Central New Mexico Community College (CNM), formerly Technical Vocational Institute (TVI), is a community college based in Albuquerque, New Mexico.
-Founded in 1964, CNM offers Associate degrees, professional certificates and training options.
+Central New Mexico Community College (CNM), formerly Technical Vocational Institute (TVI), is a public community college based in Albuquerque, New Mexico.
+Founded in 1964, CNM offers associate degrees, professional certificates, and training options.
 CNM has the largest undergraduate student enrollment in the state and is located across several campuses and training sites in the Albuquerque metropolitan area.
 As of Fall 2018, CNM had 22,278 students and 18,000 individuals enrolled in non-credit workforce training, industry testing for credentials/licensures and adult basic education.

 - Offers certificate, and associate degrees